ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 | 1 | Absolute screen coordinates.
 This mode is used by default. |
 | 2 | Relative coordinates to the client area of the active window |

-This is an illustration of the mentioned options:
+This screenshot illustrates all these modes:

 ![Mouse Coordinate Types](mouse-coordinate-types.png)

-You can see numbered red dots on the picture.
-Each number defines a coordinate system's type of the corresponding dot.
-For example, the dot with number "0" has coordinates relative to the active window.
-The indexed "x" and "y" letters are corresponding coordinates of each dot.
+You can see numbered red dots on the screenshot.
+Each number matches to one of available modes.
+For example, the dot with number "0" has coordinates that are relative to the active window.
+The "x" and "y" letters, which are indexed by "0", are corresponding coordinates of this dot.

-You can switch between types of coordinate systems with `MouseCoordMode` parameter of the [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function.
-This is a modified `MouseClick.au3` script that will use a relative coordinates to the client area of the active window:
+You can select a mode of coordinates with `MouseCoordMode` parameter of the [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function.
+This is a modified `MouseClick.au3` script that will use relative coordinates to client area of the active window:
 ```AutoIt
 Opt("MouseCoordMode", 2)
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
+This script draws a black dot in the Paint window.
+Coordintaes of this dot differ from the coordinates of the dot that we have got before the script modification.

-You can launch this script to see that coordinates of the newly drawn dot in the Paint window differ.
-Usage of the 2nd mode with a relative coordinates to the client area of window will give you more reliable results.
-It works well both for windowed and full-screen modes of an application.
-But it may be harder to check relative coordinates with a tool like ColorPix.
-Most of these tools measure the absolute screen coordinates.
+The mode with relative coordinates to the client area provides more precise positioning for simulation of mouse actions.
+It is recommended to use this mode for clicker bots development.
+The mode works well for both normal and full-screen windows.
+There is only one drawback of usage this mode.
+The tools like ColorPix measure absolute coordinates of a pixel on the screen.
+Therefore, it can be difficult to check correctness of the relative coordinates.

-Clicking a mouse button and dragging a cursor are common actions in video games.
-AutoIt provides a [`MouseClickDrag`](https://www.autoitscript.com/autoit3/docs/functions/MouseClickDrag.htm) function that performs this kind of action.
-This is a [`MouseClickDrag.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/MouseClickDrag.au3) script that demonstrates a work of the `MouseClickDrag` function inside the Paint window:
+Drag and drop is a common action in video games.
+AutoIt provides a [`MouseClickDrag`](https://www.autoitscript.com/autoit3/docs/functions/MouseClickDrag.htm) function that simulates this action.
+This is a [`MouseClickDrag.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/MouseClickDrag.au3) script that demonstrates a work of the `MouseClickDrag` function:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)
 MouseClickDrag("left", 250, 300, 400, 500)
 ```
-You will see a drawn line inside the Paint window.
-Starting absolute screen coordinates of the line are x=250 and y=300.
-End coordinates are x=400 and y=500.
-The same `mouse_event` WinAPI function is used by `MouseClickDrag` one.
+When you launch this script, you will see a drawn line in the Paint window.
+Line starts at the point with absolute coordinates eqal to x=250 and y=300.
+Line ends at the point with coordintaes x=400 and y=500.
+The `MouseClickDrag` AutoIt function uses the same `mouse_event` WinAPI function internally.
 Both `MouseClick` and `MouseClickDrag` AutoIt functions perform mouse actions in the current active window.

 ### Mouse Actions in Inactive Window